davidaranega96/fullstackopen-part0/README.md

-This repository will contain all the exercises of the free fullstack course from https://fullstackopen.com/en/
+This repository contains exercises of part 0 from https://fullstackopen.com/en/